zowe/docs-site/docs/user-guide/api-mediation-api-catalog.md

 ## Swagger Code Snippets functionality in the API Catalog

-As part of the **Try it out** functionality, API Catalog provides the **Code Snippets** in different languages for each service API operation.
-The supported languages are:
+As part of the *Try it out* functionality, the API Catalog provides **Code Snippets** in different languages for each service API operation.
+The following languages are supported:
 * C
 * C#
 * Go